 - If all of the files are related, hold the ⌘+A buttons to select them and then drive them to “Trash”.

-In case you cannot remove Expecting Value Line via Step 1 above:
+In case you cannot remove Expecting value line 1 column 1 via Step 1 above:

 In case you cannot find the virus files and objects in your Applications or other places we have shown above, you can manually look for them in the Libraries of your Mac.
 But before doing this, please read the disclaimer below: